mythrz/O3DE_PointsOfInterestList/SettingsAndConfigs/Linux/arch-nvidia-setup.md

 CMake Intellisence from KylinldeTeam

-Cmake Tools (Fork) from KylinldeTeam
+Kylin CMake Workflow from KylinldeTeam

 CodeLLDB from Vadimcn

 Kylin Clangd from KylinldeTeam

 Lua Debugger For O3DE from Galib Arrieta (VSCode only)